yidakee/electrum-dash-server/README.md

 Features
 --------
+  * Testnet Version for the Darkcoin network.
+(Becuase who wants to lose coins)

   * The server indexes UTXOs by address, in a Patricia tree structure described by Alan Reiner (see the 'ultimate blockchain